 197.447 VETERAN, DEFINED.
 The word “veteran” as used in Minnesota Statutes, except in sections 136F.28, 196.21, and 243.251,means a citizen of the United States or a resident alien who has been separated under honorable conditions from any branch of the armed forces of the United States after having served on active duty for 181 consecutive days or by reason of disability incurred while serving on active duty, or who has met the minimum active duty requirement as defined by Code of Federal Regulations, title 38, section 3.12a, or who has active military service certified under section 401, Public Law 95-202.
 The active military service must be certified by the United States secretary of defense as active military service and a discharge under honorable conditions must be issued by the secretary.
 Source: Copyright © 2015 by the Revisor of Statutes, State of Minnesota.
 All Rights Reserved.

 Our candidate program is unlike any others in Minnesota or in the Midwest and best of all, it’s free to qualifying veterans enrolled in our programs.
 We don’t charge application fees or equipment fees like other for profit organizations.
 All dogs will be completely up to date on all vaccinations, micro chipped with accompanying veterinary paperwork.
 Each dog will come with all the necessary equipment, service dog in training vest, handler identification credentials, food bowls, leashes, credentials so the veteran is not encumbered to have to spend additionally.
 Successful candidates are prioritized based on the immediacy of the veteran’s needs and not based on a first applied, first received basis.
+The easier you make it for us, the faster you start in a class.

 To qualify, you must be able to meet the yellow highlighted areas below.